-Mallet finger is an injury to the thin tendon that straightens the end joint of either a finger or thumb.
-This condition is a common athletic injury.
+Mallet Finger is a common athletic injury.
+It is an injury of the extensor tendon, which straightens the end joint of a finger or thumb.
+Mallet Finger is also known as Baseball Finger.

 What Causes Mallet Finger

 Mallet finger can be caused by the jamming or crushing of the finger near it’s tip.
 This injury commonly occurs as the result of a ball striking the tip of a finger or thumb.